google-deepmind/mujoco/doc/programming.rst

 constraint solver algorithms.
 The outputs of the sensors defined in the model are visualized as a bar graph.

 Note that the profiler shows timing information collected with high-resolution timers.
-On Windows, depending on the power settings, the OS may reduce the CPU frequency; this is because `simulate.cc
-<https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ sleeps most of the time in order to slow down to
+On Windows, depending on the power settings, the OS may reduce the CPU frequency; this is because :ref:`simulate.cc <saSimulate>` sleeps most of the time in order to slow down to realtime.
-realtime.
 This results in inaccurate timings.
 To avoid this problem, change the Windows power plan so that the minimum processor state is 100%.

 .. _saRecord: